sojida/Design-Patterns-JS/Structural_Design_Pattern/README.md

 # Structural Design Pattern

-This pattern is concerned with how objects are made up and the relationship between them.
+This pattern is concerned with how objects are made up and composed.
 As classes/objects are being composed into larger structrues, this design pattern aims at keeping these structures efficient and flexible.
-With this pattern, we can also achieve extensibility and simplicity.
+This pattern aims at achieving extensibility and simplicity.

 Types of Structural Design Pattern
 - Adapter